A while back I got turned down for credit on something and it got me thinking about how to increase a credit score to 800.

 FICO, which stands for Fair, Isaac, and Company is the company that calculates the commonly used credit scores in the USA.

 In turn, there are 3 credit reporting agencies that creditors and debt collectors report your history too.
-These 3 are Equifax, TransUnion, and Experian.
+As I mentioned, these 3 are Equifax, TransUnion, and Experian.

-It is possible that all 3 won’t have exactly the same credit score for you at any moment.
-It’s also possible some creditors won’t check your score with all 3 agencies.
+It’s also possible some creditors you may be trying to borrow money from won’t check your score with all 3 agencies.

 So you can see a good credit score is 700 and higher.